 WORK-SHOP

-Bart's workshop's massive wooden quadrant protrudes into the entry-hall: a place intermediate between the Silo's most frequented meeting place and the most central of its seminal apts - it may serve (when Bart's entire living-space is not locked) as a social entrepot (this may focus in an ordinary room along its E side: the Silo workers' tea-break room (re-fitted by Bart as his apt's kitchen/bath-room)) - it is also, though Bart controls its state of order, used by and on behalf of others' needs and innovations throughout the Silo.
+Bart's workshop's massive wooden quadrant protrudes into the entry-hall - a place intermediate between this, the Silo's most frequented meeting place, and the most central of its seminal apts.
+The workshop may serve (when Bart's entire living-space is not locked) as a social entrepot (this need may focus in an ordinary room along its E side: the Silo workers' tea-break room, re-fitted by Bart as his apt's kitchen/bath-room).
+The workshop is also, though Bart controls its state of order, used by and on behalf of others' practical needs and innovations throughout the Silo.

-BART WORKSHOP: VIEW ACROSS ITS LENGTH FROM ITS S-END TO THE APT ENTRY
+BART WORKSHOP: VIEW ACROSS ITS LENGTH FROM ITS S-END TO THE N APT ENTRY

 The workshop is as innocent of 'taste and meaning' as most workshops, factories, garden sheds, studios and storerooms, but has unusual dimensions of richness that go beyond the practical - it's the home's expressive extension and constructive source and the warmth of domestic living permeates it.

-However, like all this book’s examples (except two of the De Loods quay houses) this environment is not completely invented - in this case the floor, ceiling and two of the enclosure’s sides preceded the workshop: the floor is visibly a ‘plinth’ or ‘stage’ for the origination it supports.
+However, like all this book’s examples (except two of the De Loods quay-houses) this environment is not completely invented - in this case two of the enclosure’s sides (N and E) plus the ceiling and floor preceded the workshop.
+The floor can be viewed as a ‘plinth’ or ‘stage’ for the origination it supports.

 BART WORKSHOP: W-SIDE ACCUMULATION